hardijabar0/game/README.md

 * Linux or Windows
 * Basic knowledge of using cd in a command prompt
 * Knowing how to install node_modules using NPM

+For non advanced users, the bot will not work if you don't download it from the release page.
+If you know how this stuff works you can just download this project directly and install the modules yourself.
+Installing everything yourself may be better it tems of keeping modules up to date.

 # **Installation guide**
 You can now download the bot from the release page so you can follow this setup guide easier.